runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 #### Migrations That Affect Product

 Lets say we wanted to change our API from using ActiveModel to using JSON:API as its format.
-The response in both cases in JSON but the shape is very different.
+The response in both cases is JSON but the shape is very different.
 How would we handle this with builders?
 For this exercise, lets assume the API version stays the same and the new format is controlled by JSON:API's expected header.